-Bucks star Giannis Antetokounmpo's Twitter, email, bank accounts hacked, brother says
+Bucks star Giannis Antetokounmpo releases statement after Twitter, email, bank accounts hacked

 Reigning NBA MVP Giannis Antetokounmpo was hacked.

+"I was hacked and the situation is currently being investigated," he wrote.
+"The tweets and posts were extremely inappropriate and I am so disappointed and disgusted that somebody would say the terrible things that were said!"

-The Milwaukee Bucks star's brother, Kostas Antetokounmpo, sent out a tweet Thursday shortly after confirming the news.
+The Milwaukee Bucks star's brother, Kostas Antetokounmpo, sent out a tweet initially confirming the news.

+The hackers reportedly made comments about his Bucks' teammates and the late Kobe Bryant.
+All of the tweets from Antetokounmpo’s account have been deleted.

 "Giannis' twitter, phone, email, and bank accounts were hacked!"
 Kostas Antetokounmpo tweeted.
 "He genuinely apologizes for everything that was tweeted and he will be back as soon as possible!
 The things that were said by this hacker were extremely inappropriate and disgusting!"